SMakaiTakori/sinatra-wishlist/notes.md

 Models
 -User - has many wishlists
 -Wishlist - belongs to user, has many items
--Wishlist items - belongs to a wishlist
+-Wishlits Item - belongs to a wishlist

 Validation
 Log in with unique username/email